Bhavik-punmiya/Decentrix-AI-ETH-Online-2024/README.md

 4. Start building your smart contract or explore the platform's features

 ## Supported Blockchain Platforms
-- Rootstock
-- Hedera
-- Blockless
-- Fhenix
-- Morph
+- Base Mainnet
-- Nillion
+- Base Sepolia
-- Nethermind
+- Optimism
-- ChainLink
+- Optimism Sepolia

 ## How It Works